Anne-Marie Chang

 Actigraphic Sleep Variability is Associated With Lower Positive Mood in Adolescents

-G Mathew, D Reichenberger, L Master, Orfeu M. Buxton, L Hale, Anne-Marie Chang, 2022, International Journal of Behavioral Nutrition and Physical Activity on p.
-70
+D Reichenberger, L Master, G Mathew, C Snyder, Orfeu M. Buxton, L Hale, Anne-Marie Chang, 2023, Journal of Adolescent Health

 Most-Cited Papers